MilkywayOreo/SampleHolder/README.md

+# Sample Holder with magnetic clamps
-CAD Files for a sample holder that can be mounted to a verticaly mounted Thorlabs mm-plate (https://www.thorlabs.com/thorproduct.cfm?partnumber=PT1/M).
+CAD files for a sample holder that can be mounted to a verticaly mounted Thorlabs PT1/M mm-plate (https://www.thorlabs.com/thorproduct.cfm?partnumber=PT1/M).

-It uses the
+## License Information

+This project contains code from [phidiasllc/scad_libraries] (https://github.com/phidiasllc/scad_libraries), which is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).

+In accordance with the requirements of AGPL-3.0, this entire project is also licensed under AGPL-3.0.
+The complete license text can be found in the LICENSE file.

+## Important Note

+The AGPL is particularly strict as it also applies to software that is only offered as a service.
+If you would like to use the code commercially or do not want to place all of your code under AGPL, you should seek legal advice or contact the author of the original code to potentially arrange an alternative license agreement.